 Of course, there are also plenty of cooking oils aside from olive oil and coconut oil.
 But for the most part, these are best for healthy, sustainable cooking.
 "I personally stay away from canola and soybean oil because nearly all of it's genetically modified," Harding explains.
 And when it comes to palm oil, there are some environmental reasons not to choose it.
 As Harding explains, "Palm oil has to be carefully watched because so much of it is not produced sustainably, and actually destroys rainforest habitats for orangutans and other animals."

-And now that you know where to find the best cooking oils, put them to the test with these healthy summer-ready recipes.
+And now that you know where to find the best cooking oils, put them to the test with these healthy and delicious asparagus recipes.